 “You’re their victim Harold, so it’s their mercy not mine.
 Enjoy my hospitality.”
 William continued now seeming disinterested in the Earl as he stood and walked towards the long banqueting table.

-Harold talked with Lanfranc they walked from the hall together and after about an hour Harold returned.
+Harold talked with Lanfranc as they walked together out of the main hall, and after about an hour Harold returned.
 He talked with his companions and they all prepared to leave.

-“We shall leave now the bond is sealed.”
+“We’ll leave now, the bond is sealed.”
 Harold was cold in tone and manner.

 But you gave your word, defend my lands before I might defend yours.

-“You can spend time with me, see what a bastard is really like, learn the bastard king techniques, after all only a supreme bastard can be a king, who else could do kingly things?”
+“You can spend time with me, see what a bastard is really like, learn the bastard king’s methods, after all only a supreme bastard can be a king, who else could do kingly things?”
 William said looking up fleetingly from his food as he ate heartily at the head of his table.